Pensacola Child Custody Lawyer

 While some say that mothers used to have the upper hand in custody matters, the Florida legislature has now erased the presumptions that used to exist regarding mothers and fathers.
 Now, courts are required to look just at the best interest of the child and not the gender of the parent when determining timesharing and parental responsibility.

-Parental Alienation Cases in Florida
+Parental Alienation and Child Custody in FL

 The most heartbreaking thing about parental alienation is that, over time, the alienating parent may convince the child to fall out of love with the other parent.
 It is a significant form of child abuse and children have a hard time recovering from it.
 These types of cases may (and often do) involve false allegations of abuse.
 Other times, parental alienation can simply be the constant undermining of the relationship between the child and his or her other parent.